nramabad/Flex/README.md

 ## Accomplished over the Weekend
- - Researched and identified our key API's that will be used for keyword keyword matching and sentiment analysis
+ - Researched and identified our key API's that will be used for job postings, keyword matching, and sentiment analysis

 ## Group Members & Work Breakdown